RMA of Philadelphia offers gestational carrier and donor programs to help women and men conceive.

 For anonymous egg donors, we maintain strict confidentiality of the donor’s and the recipient’s identity; however, the egg recipient will have access to all of the donor’s extensive medical and family history.

-RMA at Jefferson also works with various national egg banks that offer pre-screened eggs which have already been retrieved and frozen.
+RMA of Philadelphia also works with various national egg banks that offer pre-screened eggs which have already been retrieved and frozen.
 These eggs may be purchased and shipped to RMA.
 We are then able to store the eggs until the patient is ready to thaw them.
 This option may decrease wait time and removes the need to synchronize a woman’s cycle with a present egg donor.
 The recipient for a frozen donor egg cycle is given estrogen and progesterone to ready her uterus, similar to what takes place in a fresh donor egg cycle.

 What to Expect

 We synchronize the cycles for both the recipient and donor, so that the recipient’s uterus is fully prepared for the embryos created with the donor’s eggs.
 The recipient is treated with estrogen and progesterone, to prepare her uterus.
 The donor is stimulated with medication that will help her body to produce multiple eggs.
 Typically, this takes between nine and 12 days.
 The donor will then have a transvaginal egg retrieval to remove the eggs.
 During a frozen egg donor cycle, the eggs are thawed and fertilized at the appropriate time and the woman’s uterus undergoes uterine preparation with estrogen and progesterone to mimic a natural cycle.